Diabetes Mellitus in Cats

 This is important to know because there are two types of insulin syringes, U40 syringes and U100 syringes.
 They are made to be used with their respective types of insulin and must not be interchanged or improper dosing will occur.

 Glargine insulin works more slowly than Vetsulin or PZI.
 It takes longer to establish the correct dose and we generally do a glucose curve after the cat has been getting the insulin for about two weeks instead of within a week or so of beginning treatment.
 Glargine comes in a bottle and in a pen.
 It’s usually less expensive per cc to buy the bottle and it lasts longer.
-You might want to get a pen to start with, until we make sure the pet is doing well on it.
+You might want to get a pen to start with, until we make sure your cat is doing well on it.
 The label says the bottle is only good for a month but we are standardly using it for four months with no problems.

 Drawing up Insulin